Best Ways to Use Essential Oils for Honey Bees

-As bee health declines, we see a desire for more natural methods of keeping bees.
-Interest continues to grow in the use of natural compounds instead of synthetic chemicals.
+As bee health declines, we see a desire for more natural methods (instead of synthetic chemicals) for use in our beehives.

 Is using essential oils for mite control a sound- more natural option to hard chemicals?
 Maybe.
 But this is only true if the treatment has a good efficacy (meaning it works) and does no other harm to the colony.